csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

       </pre>
     - All code between opening `{` and closing `}` is part of the class named by the `class [name]` statement
 - A method declaration
+    - A collection of instructions with a name
+    - Can be used by typing its name
+    - Similar to a paragraph and a class is similar to a chapter in that it can have multiple methods within its body
-    - The name of the method is `Main`, and is followed by empty parentheses (we'll get to those later, but they're required)
+    - A C# program requires a method called `Main`, and, in our example, is followed by empty parentheses (we'll get to those later, but they're required)
     - Just like with the class declaration, after the name, `{` begins the body of the method, `}` ends it
 - A statement inside the body of the method
     - This is the part of the program that actually "does something": It prints a line of text to the console